 Here are some common dishes that use liquid smoke and the best substitutes:

-- Meat, vegetable, and pasta dishes – bacon, smoked ham hocks, cooking with wood, smoked paprika, smoked salt, ground or chipotle peppers
+- Meat, vegetable, and pasta dishes – bacon, burnt vegetables, smoked paprika, smoked salt, chipotle

 - Soups and stews – bacon, smoked ham hocks, smoked paprika, smoked salt, chipotle peppers

-- Marinades and spice rubs – smoked paprika, smoked salt, adobo sauce from chipotle peppers, lapsang souchong
+- Marinades and spice rubs – smoked paprika, smoked salt, adobo sauce from chipotle peppers, burn bread powder

-- Desserts and cocktail drinks – smoked salt
+- Desserts and cocktail drinks – smoked salt, smoke machine

 Bacon